Bully Creek (Malheur River tributary): History

 The first humans arrived in the Bully Creek watershed about 13,000 years ago.
 The Northern Paiute tribe of Native Americans migrated to the region approximately 1,000 years ago.
 Whites first arrived in 1811 when fur traders from the Pacific Fur Company passed through.
 The Oregon Trail passed through the area in the 1840s, 50s, and 60s.

 Melting snow and heavy rain caused the Jordan dam to fail on Bully Creek 19 mi west of Vale on February 5, 1925.
-The Jordan damn was cheaply built only 2 years prior for irrigation purposes by investers who wanted to plant wineries in the Willowcreek Valley.
-The builders used the naturally found shale rock in the concrete mix leading to the failure of the damn.
+The Jordan dam was cheaply built only 2 years prior for irrigation purposes by investors who wanted to plant wineries in the Willowcreek Valley.
+The builders used the naturally found shale rock in the concrete mix leading to the failure of the dam.
 Flood waters surged down the creek, submerging Vale in 3 ft of water, producing widespread damage.
 A railroad bridge and parts of Highway 20 were washed out, and many cattle and properties were destroyed.
 Overall, the flood caused over $500,000 in damage.
 Bully Creek Dam was constructed in 1963, used primarily for irrigation and flood control.